 If you're signing a multi-year contract with either Goldcast or ON24 today, you're betting on Cvent's integration strategy.

-Each platform was built to solve a different post-event problem.
+Each platform was built to solve a different post-event problem, and the distinction goes deeper than a feature list.

 The distinction matters because it reflects what each platform optimizes for.
 Goldcast optimizes for reach: how many pieces of content can one event generate?
 ON24 optimizes for conversion: how much buyer intelligence can one event capture?